AlexWheeler/blog/about.md

 ---
 layout: page
-title: About
+title: About Alex
 permalink: /about/
 ---

-👋 I'm Alex, a remote software engineer @ VTS.
+👋 I'm Alex, CEO of <a href="https://www.careconnectionhealth.com" target="_blank">Care Connection</a>.
 I love surfing and coding, just not at the same time.

-This is me and my van
+This is me and my van on a surf trip in Northern California.

 ![van](/assets/about/van.jpg)